All Episodes

 The leaders of this movement are not out there dying for the cause.

-They're using these little recruits that they moms and dads start it drilling all kinds of hatred into from the minute they can understand language.
+They're using these little recruits that they moms and dads start drilling all kinds of hatred into from the minute they can understand language.

-And they were they were they were Brits.
+And they were Brits.

-Though in addition to whatever medical training they got, they were filled with a boiling rage when they were growing up.
+In addition to whatever medical training they got, they were filled with a boiling rage when they were growing up.

-But it's happening all over that culture.
+But it's happening all over that culture, the militant Islamist faction of that culture.

-We will do what it takes to deal with this.
+At some point, we will do what it takes to deal with this.

-We always have, and uh and we always will.
+We always have, and we always will.

 It's just not fair.